 Cuckoos make an astonishing journey each year, flying to Africa for the winter and returning to the UK each spring.
 The females find another bird’s nest (often a reed warbler or dunnock), remove one of the existing eggs and lay one of their own mimicking the original.
 She then leaves the ‘host species’ to bring up her chick (which also removes any other eggs from the nest soon after it hatches to ensure the deception is successful).

-Cuckoos have already been heard in our area this year.
+Cuckoos have been heard in our area this spring.
 We'd love to know if you've heard a cuckoo near you yet.
-Are they easier to hear with less traffic noise at the moment?

 Nightingales are also on the BTO Red List as numbers have been declining in recent years.
 Nightingales spend the winter in Africa, returning here to breed in the spring.